koor-tech/handbook.koor.tech/docs/handbook/people-ops/holidays-pto.md

 3. Import into your Google Calendar using its Settings: Import & export feature
 4. Confirm it added the dates properly

-Note that you should notify your manager when you opt which dates to take and if you made an deviations from these defaults.
+**Note**: You should notify your manager when you opt which dates to take and if you made an deviations from these defaults.
 It's not necessary to email all@ if you use these default dates.

 #### Absenteeism